 The resulting step response is determined by the thermal mass as well as the thermal conductivity of the sensor material as well as the medium the sensor is exposed to.
 Ongoing reduction of silicon die and therefore package sizes result in lower step responses.
 Both sensors were tested exposed to an air stream or a non-conductive liquid changing temperature from +25°C to +75°C.

 Digital temperature sensors are a versatile solution to measure temperature in an accurate, reliable and costeffective way, meeting the demands of several applications and markets.
-TE Connectivity (TE) is one of the largest sensor companies worldwide, with innovative sensor solutions that help customers transform concepts into smart, connected creations.
+TE Connectivity (TE) is one of the largest sensor companies worldwide, with innovative TE Connectivity Sensors that help customers transform concepts into smart, connected creations.
 Find out more about TE digital temperature sensor portfolio here.